Surajkumar4-source/Setting_Up_VPC_in_AWS/README.md

 - SSH into the Private Subnet Instance:
 - From the public instance, SSH into the Private Subnet instance using its private IP:
   - Open a terminal or SSH client.
-  - Run the SSH command using the Public IP of the Public Subnet instance:
+  - Run the SSH command using the Private IP of the Private Subnet instance:
 ```bash
 ssh -i /path/to/your-key.pem ec2-user@<private-instance-private-ip>
 ```